shathalshehri/openai-chatbot/README.md

 # Important Notes
 - Make sure your OpenAI API key is kept secure and not shared publicly.
 - This chatbot is a basic implementation; consider adding error handling and user validation for production use.
+- To stop the server, use `CTRL + C` in your terminal.